 If you like running, cycling or swimming, plan to go as fast as you can for 20 seconds and immediately slow down for 15 seconds.
 As you get better at this, you can move up to longer durations of fast exercise.

-If you prefer bodyweight exercises, there are plenty of Youtube channels with great workouts for all kinds of schedules.
+If you prefer bodyweight exercises, there are plenty of YouTube channels with great workouts for all kinds of schedules.
 Whether you have 10 minutes or 60 minutes to spare, you’ll find something there.

 Plan your diet to get the most out of your HIIT workout

 HIIT workouts can have a huge impact on your lifestyle and change the way you feel about yourself, but it’s essential to pair your daily fitness routine with other healthy habits.
-The biggest benefit will come from your diet, because it fuels your body and allows it to perform all those intense workouts.
+The biggest benefit will come from your diet because it fuels your body and allows it to perform all those intense workouts.

 A balanced HIIT diet designed by a nutritionist or dietitian will go a long way in ramping up your interval training sessions.
-It also helps your body repair itself afterward, so you won’t be sore in the morning!
+It also helps your body repair itself afterwards, so you won’t be sore in the morning!

 AU Sport claims that “muscle and body protein metabolism is a constant balance between protein breakdown and protein rebuilding.
 During exercise the balance shifts towards protein breakdown, while during the recovery period after exercise the balance tips in the opposite direction.”